thePlatform/thePlatform-video-manager/readme.txt

 = MPX Account Options =
-MPX Username - The MPX username to use for all of the plugin capabilities MPX Password - The password for the entered MPX username MPX Account - The MPX account to upload and retrieve media from
+MPX Username - The MPX username to use for all of the plugin capabilities MPX Password - The password for the entered MPX username MPX Region - The region for the MPX account
+MPX Account - The MPX account to upload and retrieve media from

 = Embedding Preferences =
 Default Player - The default player used for embedding and in the Media Browser Embed Tag Type - IFrame or Script embed
-Force Autoplay - Pass the autoplay parameter to embedded players
+RSS Embed Type - In an RSS feed, provide a link back to the Article, or an iframe/script tag Force Autoplay - Pass the autoplay parameter to embedded players Default Player Width - Initially based on the current theme content width Default Player Height - a 1.78 aspect ration value based on the content width

 = General Preferences =
-Filter Users Own Video - Filter by the User ID custom field, ignored if the User ID is blank User ID Custom Field - Name of the Custom Field to store the Wordpress User ID, (None) to disable Default Upload Server - Default MPX server to upload new media to Default Publish Profile - If set, uploaded media will automatically publish to the selected profile.
+Filter Users Own Video - Filter by the User ID custom field, ignored if the User ID is blank User ID Custom Field - Name of the Custom Field to store the WordPress User ID, (None) to disable MPX Upload Server - Default MPX server to upload new media to, Default Server will attempt to intelligently pick a server Default Publish Profile - If set, uploaded media will automatically publish to the selected profile.

 = Filters =
 tp_base_embed_url - Just the player URL
-tp_full_embed_url - The player URL with all parameters, applied after tp_base_embed_url tp_embed_code - The complete embed code, with surrounding HTML, applied after tp_full_embed_url tp_viewer_cap, default - 'edit_posts' - View the MPX Media Browser
-tp_embedder_cap, default - 'edit_posts' - Embed MPX media into a post
-tp_editor_cap, default - 'upload_files' - Edit MPX Media
+tp_full_embed_url - The player URL with all parameters, applied after tp_base_embed_url tp_embed_code - The complete embed code, with surrounding HTML, applied after tp_full_embed_url tp_rss_embed_code - The full embed code used for a RSS feed tp_viewer_cap, default - 'edit_posts' - View the MPX Media Browser tp_embedder_cap, default - 'edit_posts' - Embed MPX media into a post tp_editor_cap, default - 'upload_files' - Edit MPX Media